-David Russell, PhD, is an Assistant Professor of Sociology at Appalachian State University.
+Dr. David Russell is an Associate Professor of Sociology at Appalachian State University.
 He earned his PhD in sociology from Florida State University and completed a National Institute of Mental Health Postdoctoral Fellowship in Mental Health Services and Systems at the Institute for Health, Health Care Policy, and Aging Research at Rutgers University.
-His teaching and research interests include medical sociology, aging, stress and mental health.
+His teaching and research interests include medical sociology, aging and the life-course, stress and mental health.
 Some of the courses he has recently taught include Senior Capstone, Social Statistics & Data Analysis, and Medical Sociology.
-His current research explores the social organization and outcomes of health care services.
-Some of the projects he is currently involved with include (1) an exploration of the illness experiences of people with Long COVID and their use of online communities, (2) an examination of family caregivers of people with Alzheimer's disease and dementia in rural Appalachia and factors which influence their use of home and community-based services, (3) a descriptive study of perspectives towards COVID-19 vaccination among home health aides, and (4) a quantitative study identifying associations between measures of state capacity and COVID-19 vaccination uptake across phases of the pandemic.
+His current research cuts across these areas and explores several topics, including factors impacting family caregiving for older adults with needs for functional assistance, the role of state capacity in shaping vaccination uptake across distinct phases of the COVID-19 pandemic, and identification of social and cultural forces underlying rampage school shootings.

 Courses Taught